louisdtb/louisdtb/README.md

 ## I'm a Student of Life, Thinker, Musician, and Novice Developer.

-- 🌱 I’m currently learning everything
+- 🌱 I’m currently learning

 ### Languages and Tools: